 Automotive Technology Studies (Mechanical)

 VET in schools multiplies opportunities for students.
 They enable students to complete a nationally recognised vocational qualification as well as contribute towards their VCE or VCAL Certificate.
 Classroom learning is combined with structured hands-on training and practice in industry.
 The aims of the program are to provide students with the knowledge and skills to achieve competencies that will enhance their employment prospects.
 The program provides an excellent opportunity to gain employment in a whole range of automotive trades.
-There is a growing demand for new apprentices in this industry and employers are using this program as a benchmark when employing new apprentices.
+The course has been designed to align with the needs to address increasign skills shortages in both the auromotive vehicle industry and provides the skills to increase employment pathways and career opportunities for students.

 Course Code and Title